Capital increase in TORM in connection with delivery of vessel

 With reference to Company Announcement no. 03 dated 01 March 2021 regarding the acquisition of eight 2007-2012 built MR product tanker vessels from Team Tankers Deep Sea Ltd, TORM plc (“TORM”) has

-increased its share capital by 695,768 A-shares (corresponding to USD 6,957.68) as a result of the delivery of the fifth vessel of the transaction, the MR vessel Team Discoverer.
+increased its share capital by 668,423 A-shares (corresponding to USD 6,684.23) as a result of the delivery of the sixth vessel of the transaction, the MR vessel Team Voyager.

 |CONTACT